One of the central themes of my book ‘Alfredo’ is the concept of home, and how important home is to my colourful and courageous main character.

 Supporting your local shelter is helping the little guys, the ones with no voices, who can’t speak up about their suffering.

-Each sold book of Alfredo will raise money and awareness for Perth pet rescue sanctuary, Katie’s Birds, with hope for a better future for our feathered friends.
+During pre-sale and Alfredo’s physical launch, each sold book of Alfredo raised money and awareness for Perth pet rescue sanctuary, Katie’s Birds, helping plan for a better future for our feathered friends.

 Katie's Birds looks after a sanctuary in Perth where they rehabilitate tame birds with special needs.